Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 | Total per year | x 12 months | CHF 5'579.40 |

-An oral contract is valid - but in disputes it becomes word against word.
-A written contract with the following elements protects both sides:
+An oral contract is valid, but in a dispute it comes down to one word against another.
+A written contract with these elements protects both sides:

-- Contracting parties: name, address and AHV number where applicable.
+- The parties: name, address and AHV number where relevant.

-- Start date and (if fixed) end date.
+- Start date and, if fixed-term, the end date.

-- Job description: what specifically is expected (cleaning, childcare, care).
+- Job description: what is actually expected (cleaning, childcare, care).

 - Working hours: weekly hours and working days.

-- Hourly or monthly gross wage including vacation supplement.
+- Hourly or monthly gross wage, including the vacation supplement.

 - Notice period: 1 month in the first year, 2 months from the second year (NAV Hauswirtschaft).

-SECO and travail.suisse provide free contract templates.
-Many cantonal compensation offices also publish models.
+SECO and travail.suisse offer free contract templates, and many cantonal compensation offices publish their own.

 Tax Deductions for Household Help

-A legally declared household help allows you to deduct part of the cost from your taxes, depending on the canton.
-The values below relate to childcare in 2026.
+A legally declared household help lets you deduct part of the cost on your tax return, depending on the canton.
+The figures below relate to childcare in 2026.

 |---|---|---|